 Here at Wycombe Wanderers Sports & Education Trust, we strive to help our community and understand the huge demand for mental health recovery and prevention projects.
-We have been working closely with Buckinghamshire Recovery College and Bucks Mind, together we have set up two sessions; a weekly walking group and an innovative session merging mental health learning’s whilst getting more active.
+We have been working closely with like minded organisations, to set up various sessions within Wycombe;

 Every Tuesday from 11am-1pm, we always meet at the same place, at Wycombe Lido, just by the car park just a little way up from the Tennis Courts.

 This walk gives people the opportunity to meet a friendly group of people who are all on a recovery journey, the walk helps to keep people active and walk and talk with people who can support them.
 It is a very relaxed environment and we even stop for a cup of tea on the way around.

 Every Wednesday 11am-12:30pm WWSET in partnership with The Community Grow Project will deliver an community allotment session.

 Grow is a community allotment session.
 Learn how to grow all different type of fruit, veg and plants.
 There’s lots of different types on jobs to do, sowing seeds, watering plants, weeding, laying slabs, painting sheds, work inside shed to hang tools safely, and building a seating area near the river.

 Join a great team of growers and see if you can develop your green finger skills.